Schools & Offices Closed - 2/20

 Facilities are fine and require no upgrades - majority of those surveyed think things are fine.

-Survey was one piece of this.
-There is other data supporting this...
+Only 1/10 of our constituents participated in the survey.
+The results from the survey do not support this.
 The life expectancy of current facility materials and Tennis courts are over 25 years old and need to be replaced anyway - this is a good opportunity to do that.

 Facilities are fine for school use and upgrades are being done only for outside organizations.